Seeing Stars: Hollywood Award Ceremonies

 The January event is also the first major awards show to be held of each year.
 The show is broadcast live on CBS-TV (tape-delayed for the west coast).

-A very limited number of free tickets for this event are distributed online by Audiences Unlimited.
+A limited number of tickets for this event will be sold via TicketMaster..

 Several performers have won multiple People's Choice awards over the years - Tim Allen has won ten and Garth Brooks has won eleven of the flame-shaped crystal awards.
 Reba McEntire has won eight awards, and Julia Roberts has won eight.
 Whitney Houston has six, and Oprah Winfrey has won four.